Markanito/VATSIM-Discord-Bot/README.md

 If you have any questions feel free to contact me via email: marko.tomicic@vatadria.net or via Discord: Markan#4169

+## How to host the bot for free?
+I included proc and requirements files so you can host this bot without problems.
+Heroku offers free hosting for this bot so head over to: https://heroku.com/ and sign up (it is 100% free but there is payed versions as well for more functions).
+There is tutorial on how to deploy your bot on heroku there it should take 10 min max for the first time setup.

 Happy coding and enjoy our bot.

 P.S.
 Expect future updates to code once when other functions get implemented.